schibsted/spid-tech-docs/resources/articles/s2s-auth.md

 Before making a call to a resource server, the calling client first needs to [obtain a token](/oauth/token/).
 For this, a `client_credentials` grant is made using the caller's client ID and secret.
-Additionally, the caller should specify the resource (a.k.a. audience) trying to be accessed via the `resource` parameter and any scopes required via the `scope` parameter:
+Additionally, the caller should specify the resource trying to be accessed via the `resource` parameter and any scopes required via the `scope` parameter:

 ```sh